 - Are you dealing with jobs that rely on high levels of autonomy, mastery, and purpose?
 If so, it may be less appropriate to link pay directly with individual performance.

 - How important is collaborative behaviour in your organisation and department?
 This can be encouraged by team-based reward and backed up by individual reward and/or recognition.
+The latest HR systems have portals to encourage employee engaegment.

 - How much choice do you offer employees in their benefits packages?
 Too much can be treated as a cost, so restrict the number of options to a few meaningful ones if possible.